microsoft/sbom-tool/README.md

 This sample command provides the minimum mandatory arguments required to validate an SBOM:
      `-b` should be the path same path used to generate the SBOM file.
      In this scenario, the tool will default to searching for an SBOM at the `<drop path>\_manifest\spdx_2.2\manifest.spdx.json` path.
-     `-o` is the output path where the tool should write the results to.
+     `-o` is the output path, including file name, where the tool should write the results to.
      `-mi` is the ManifestInfo, which provides the user's desired name and version of the manifest format.

 Currently only SPDX2.2 is supported.